ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 For a more in depth example, [check out this snippet on Github](https://github.com/ajahne/js-examples/blob/master/arrays/array-filter-instances.js).

 ## Conclusion
-The goal of this post is to show how by using these new functions we can simplify our programs, write less code that can reduce our cognitive load as we develop, and improve our utilization of Arrays.
+In this post we have shown that by utilizing these new `Array` methods that we can simplify our programs, write less code that will reduce our cognitive load as we develop, and improve our utilization of JavaScript.
+Check out the additional resources below and happy coding!

 ## Additional Resources
 - [Array.of()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/of)